dcasota/photonos-scripts/README.md

 Photon OS on Azure
 -
-Photon OS, a VMware's operating system,  is an open source Linux container host for cloud-native applications.
+Photon OS, a VMware operating system,  is an open source Linux container host for cloud-native applications.
 The OS is the preferred platform for IoT edge engineering.
 It runs docker containers, supports a resource foot print hardened setup, comes with a driver development kit for device drivers, and has package-based lifecycle management systems.
 More information: https://vmware.github.io/photon/

 This repo contains several scripts to automate the installation and to simplify the use of the powershellgallery packages on Photon OS on Azure.
 Prerequisites are: